aio-libs/aiohttp-demos/docs/preparations.rst

 but it is almost never used in real-world applications.
 So we decided to use Postgres.

-Install and run Postgresql database server: http://www.postgresql.org/download/ To use Postgres in more isolated way you may also use Docker::
+Install and run PostgreSQL database server: http://www.postgresql.org/download/ To use Postgres in more isolated way you may also use Docker::

     $ docker run --rm -it -p 5432:5432 postgres:10